davidyshin/nba-app/README.md

 ## NBA PLAYERS APP

 Currently a work-in-progress App that displays and renders up-to-date stats on every player and team in the NBA.
+Data is grabbed from the official NBA API.

 Displays season leaders for each stat category, as well as their averages.